Phnom Penh in 3 Days

 Suitably refreshed, we set off to visit The Royal Palace – a huge complex containing many grand buildings.

-The Royal Palace Cambodial
+The Royal Palace Cambodia

 The Royal Palace

-Most opulent is the Silver Pagoda which is named for its silver tiled floor.
+Most opulent is the Silver Pagoda, which is named for its silver tiled floor.

 Silver Pagoda